-Operational noise associated with the proposed program would be the daily traffic volumes anticipated by visitors to the proposed visitor center on site.
-Though a detailed traffic study has not been prepared for the proposed program, the visitors center and recreational trails are assumed to generate the most visitors on Sundays, estimated at approximately 1,102 ADT.
-The visitors would access the visitor center via 2nd Street or Pacific Coast Highway, which in the vicinity of the program area has ADT volumes of approximately 38,000 and 40,000, respectively.
-As discussed in Section 3.11.1.1, Noise Fundamentals, a doubling of traffic volumes results in a 3 dBA increase, which is an increase barely perceptible to the human ear.
+Operational noise associated with the program would be the daily traffic volumes anticipated by visitors to the proposed visitor centers on site.
+Though a detailed traffic study has not been prepared for the program, the visitors centers and recreational trails are assumed to generate the most visitors on Sundays, estimated at approximately 1,102 ADT.
+The visitors would access the visitor centers via 2nd Street or Pacific Coast Highway, which in the vicinity of the program area has ADT volumes of approximately 38,000 and 40,000, respectively.
+As discussed in Section 2.1, a doubling of traffic volumes results in a 3 dBA increase, which is an increase barely perceptible to the human ear.
 Program operational traffic would not double existing traffic volumes on area roadways.
 Therefore, the addition of the estimated worst-case daily visitor trips on these major roadways would be a minimal increase in traffic volumes.
-As with program construction traffic, program operational traffic would not generate a substantial increase in ambient noise levels in the vicinity of the proposed program construction traffic, of the proposed program in excess of standards established in the local general plan or noise ordinance.
+As with program construction traffic, program operational traffic would be a negligible, non-perceptible increase.
+Therefore, program operational noise would not generate a substantial increase in ambient noise levels in the vicinity of the project in excess of standards established in the local general plan or noise ordinance.